Fire and rescue services

 Seek medical advice if you suspect food poisoning or have a fever or diarrhoea.

 In large cities, the standard of public medical facilities is good.
-However in rural areas, public medical facilities may be more limited.
+However, in rural areas, public medical facilities may be more limited.
+English is spoken in many places.

-You may need to pay doctors and hospitals up-front before they'll treat you.
+You may need to pay doctors and hospitals upfront before they treat you.
+Payments can be made by credit card or internet bank transfer.

 Penalties are severe for drug offences, including for possessing small amounts of drugs.
 Penalties may include long jail terms and heavy fines.